KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 [![What is an API](https://img.youtube.com/vi/s7wmiS2mSXY/0.jpg)](https://www.youtube.com/watch?v=s7wmiS2mSXY)

-The Internet and Internet products essentially consist of devices that communicate with each other.
-The format of this interface is often a REST API.
-All large companies have APIs.
-Google Maps, for example, needs an API to query where a place is and reacts to maps, coordinates, ...
+The Internet and many Internet-based products essentially consist of devices and services that communicate with each other.
+The format of this communication is often a REST API.
+Many large companies provide APIs.
+Google Maps, for example, uses an API to query locations and respond to maps and coordinates.

-APIs are not sorcery solely for developers.
+APIs are not something only developers can use.
-The PressureSuite Cloud API can also be tested (if authorized) at <https://api.pressuresuite.com/swagger/index.html?url=/swagger/v1/swagger.json>
+The PressureSuite Cloud API can also be tested, if authorized, at <https://api.pressuresuite.com/swagger/index.html?url=/swagger/v1/swagger.json>.

-If you as a specific software aks. e.g. "Give me the list of all devices", the answer would be:
+If a software application asks, for example, "Give me the list of all devices", the answer would be:

 `https://api.pressuresuite.com/v1/Devices`

-And in answer you get from PressureSuite Cloud:
+In response, you get the following from PressureSuite Cloud:

 {{< highlight json >}}
 {